 Inland Container Depots (ICDs) serve as crucial hubs in the logistics chain, offering a range of functions to streamline the movement of cargo containers and facilitate international trade.
 Here’s a breakdown of their key roles:

 Temporary Storage: ICDs function as temporary warehouses for cargo containers, providing a stopover point for containers before they are transported to the port for loading onto ships.
-This allows for efficient inventory management and ensures timely delivery of goods.
+This allows for efficient inventory management and ensures the timely delivery of goods.

 Cargo Consolidation: Exporters can utilize ICDs to consolidate their cargo inside containers before shipping.
 This helps optimize container space and minimize transportation costs by ensuring that containers are fully utilized.